nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 make ut
 ```

 The build system looks for a script with a specific name in order to run the unit test.
 The script has the form `runtest_<build>`, where `<build>` is the build target.
 For example on a Linux host, the unit test will build a Linux binary so the script would be `runtest_LINUX`.
 The build system calls a script rather than the binary directly so developers who are writing unit tests can do any necessary setup for the test like generating files, executing other scripts, etc.
+The developer writes this script and places it in the `<module>/test/ut directory.

 A basic `runtest_LINUX` script looks like the following: